Skip to main content

 /pd trigger

-Impacted services - choose from the following depending on the type of incident:
+Impacted Service - choose from the following depending on the type of incident:

 • Networking - Modernisation Platform